Scroll to content Shapes

 Beverly Jones

-Joined the Governing Body in October 2016
+Joined the governing body: 2016

 Alex Smith

-Joined the governing body in April 2020
+Joined the governing body: 2020

 Suranga Chandratillake

-Joined the Governing Body in 2019
+Joined the Governing Body: 2019

 My name is Suranga and I have been a governor since 2019.
 I have two children at St Paul's (in Year's 2 and 6) and, as a governor, I am particularly interested in the school's work on quality of education and its new, comprehensive, multi-year curriculum.
 I also sit on the Finance and Personnel Committee and am involved in efforts to fund raise for the school and its projects.
 In my day job, I am a venture capitalist, investing in technology start-ups across Europe and hope to use my network to help the school continue to build support from the strong, local technology industry in Cambridge.